joelmoxley/founder-playbook/II. Finance/02 - Cap Table + VC Legal Docs/03 - Content - SAFEs and Convertible Notes/md/03 - SAFEs - Cyclontron Road.pptx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This presentation by Cyclotron Road provides a clear and simple explanation of what a SAFE (simple agreement for future equity) entails, including examples.
+This presentation by Cyclotron Road provides a clear and simple explanation of what a SAFE (simple agreement for future equity) entails, including examples.

 Credit: [Cyclotron Road](http://www.cyclotronroad.org/)